 A supervised project involving original research and leading to the production of a dissertation.

-Due to the diverse nature of food science and the research interests of academic staff, the research project could take many forms.
-For example:
+Due to the diverse nature of food science and the research interests of academic staff the research project could take many forms:

 - Consumer survey of behaviour, such as food preferences, allergies, buying habits, etc

 - Method development to analyse a food product, which may include developing a new method and testing it against existing methods